Rectal Cancer Library

 The rectum is part of the body’s digestive system.
-The digestive system removes and processes nutrients (vitamins, minerals, carbohydrates, fats, proteins, and water) from foods and helps pass waste material out of the body.
+The digestive system takes in nutrients (vitamins, minerals, carbohydrates, fats, proteins, and water) from foods and helps pass waste material out of the body.
 The digestive system is made up of the esophagus, stomach, and the small and large intestines.
-The first 6 feet of the large intestine are called the large bowel or colon.
-The last 6 inches are the rectum and the anal canal.
+The colon (large bowel) is the first part of the large intestine and is about 5 feet long.
+Together, the rectum and anal canal make up the last part of the large intestine and are 6-8 inches long.
 The anal canal ends at the anus (the opening of the large intestine to the outside of the body).

 See the following PDQ summaries for more information about rectal cancer:

 - Unusual Cancers of Childhood Treatment (see Colorectal Cancer section)

 - Colorectal Cancer Screening